Dnyaneshwar Agashe: Biography

-Early life, education and family: 1942–1967
+Early life, education, and family: 1942–1967

-Agashe was born in Pune, Bombay Presidency on 17 April 1942, into an aristocratic and entrepreneurial Chitpavan brahmin family of industrialist Chandrashekhar Agashe and wife Indirabai Agashe (née Dwarka Gokhale).
+Agashe was born in Pune, Bombay Presidency on 17 April 1942, into a Chitpavan brahmin family of industrialist Chandrashekhar Agashe and wife Indirabai Agashe (née Dwarka Gokhale).
 His father was a member of the aristocratic Agashe gharana of the village of Mangdari in the Bhor State.
 He was the third youngest of nine siblings who survived to adulthood.
-He had an older brother, Panditrao Agashe.
+He had an older brother, Panditrao Agashe, and an older sister, Shakuntala Karandikar.
 His fraternal twin, Mukta, died a few months after birth.
 His sisters nicknamed him Shirin, as a child.

 Agashe's mother was the daughter of Narayan Gokhale VI from the aristocratic Gokhale gharana of Dharwad.
 She was a great niece of Bapu Gokhale, a Third Anglo-Maratha War general under Peshwa Baji Rao II of the Maratha Empire.
 Through her, Agashe was a distant relation of musician Ashutosh Phatak, historian Dinkar G. Kelkar, and scientist P. K. Kelkar.

 Agashe grew up between Pune, Shreepur, and Mangdari.
-Him and his siblings were in Mangdari during the anti-Brahmin riots that followed Gandhi's assassination in 1948.
+He and his siblings were in Mangdari during the anti-Brahmin riots that followed Gandhi's assassination in 1948.
 The family's wada, called Chausopi, along with the family's Ram temple was burned down.
 He began his schooling at the Nutan Marathi Vidyalaya in Pune.
-In his fifth grade, he transferred to the Deccan Education Society's Raman Baug High School in Pune.
+In the fifth grade, he transferred to the Deccan Education Society's Raman Baug High School in Pune.
 He graduated with a Bachelor of Arts degree from Sir Parshurambhau College in 1964.
 After briefly considering law at ILS Law College, he further graduated with a Bachelor of Commerce degree from Brihan Maharashtra College of Commerce.

-Agashe married Rekha Gogte in 1967, a niece of B. M. Gogte.
-She was also a descendant of the aristocratic Latey (Bhagwat) family.
+Agashe married Rekha Gogte in 1967, a niece of industrialist B. M. Gogte.
+A member of the Gogte gharana of Belgaum, she was also a descendant of the aristocratic Latey (Bhagwat) family.
 Through her, Agashe was a relation of Kokuyo Camlin head Dilip Dandekar, and academic Jyoti Gogte.
-The couple had three children, including sons Mandar and Ashutosh Agashe.
+The couple had three children, sons Mandar and Ashutosh, and daughter Sheetal.